Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 A number of experiments have been conducted to investigate the stability and instability of water jet under perturbations.
 See, for example, \cite{DG1966,GY1970,Lafrance1975} for experimental results, or Section 3 of \cite{EgVi2008} for a comprehensive review of related topics and experiments.
 For recent advances and engineering applications of the linear theory, see \cite{MKM2012, ZSL2019, Lohse2022}.

-In the experiments, the water jet is disturbed by single-frequency waves with different wave lengths.
-A camera is set up to record how the water jet changes its shape under such perturbation.
+In these experiments, the water jet is disturbed by single-frequency waves of varying wave lengths.
+The temporal evolution of the jet profile is captured via high-speed photography.
 At a given time $t$, the deformation of the jet is measured by the difference $\Delta\eta(t):=\eta_{\max}(t,x)-\eta_{\min}(t,x)$.
-It is observed in these hydrophysical experiments that the difference $\Delta\eta(t)$ has a clear exponential dependence on $t$:
+Experimental observations consistently demonstrate an exponential dependence of $\Delta\eta(t)$ on time:

-The speed $\omega_e$ depends on the wave length -- or equivalently the wave number -- of the initial perturbation.
+The rate $\omega_e$ depends on the wave length -- or equivalently the wave number -- of the initial perturbation.
 If the wave length is $>2\pi\rho$, the ``characteristic length" of the unperturbed water jet, then $\omega_e>0$, indicating that the water jet is very unstable.
-Indeed, it is observed that the jet breaks up within only logarithmic time after such disturbance.
-In contrast, if the wave length is $<2\pi\rho$, the disturbance will not be amplified within a very long time, and the water jet is very stable.
-See Figure \ref{Fig1} for two typical pictures of the water jet under long wave and short wave perturbation, respectively.
-Figure \ref{Fig2} collects the experimentally measured relation between the speed $\omega_e$ and the wave number $k$.
+Indeed, it is observed that the jet breaks up within only logarithmic time after disturbance.
+In contrast, if the wave length is $<2\pi\rho$, the disturbance will not be amplified within a very long time, and the jet is very stable.
+Typical profiles of the jet under long wave and short wave perturbations are illustrated in Figure \ref{Fig2}.
+Figure \ref{Fig3} compares the theoretical relation between $\omega_e$ and the dimensionless wave number $k=\rho\xi$ with experimental measurements.

-A formal, mathematical explanation of these experimental facts at the \emph{linear} level is available since the time of Rayleigh \cite{Rayleigh1878} and Plateau \cite{Plateau1973}, and is extensively cited in physical literature.
-See for example, the well-known textbooks or lecture notes \cite{Lamb1932} (Section 273-274), \cite{Chandrasekhar} (Section 111), \cite{Bush2013} (Section 11.2).
+A formal explanation of these experimental facts at the \emph{linear} level is available since the time of Rayleigh \cite{Rayleigh1878} and Plateau \cite{Plateau1973}, and is extensively cited in physical literature.
+See for example, the well-known textbooks or lecture notes \cite{Bush2013} (Section 11.2), \cite{Chandrasekhar} (Section 111), \cite{Lamb1932} (Section 273-274).
 For generalizations to more complicated settings, see for example the stablizing effect of vorticity \cite{LM1991}, or the review \cite{EgVi2008}.
 We sketch the analysis in the sequel.

-The water jet studied in the experiments will be described by the Zakharov-Craig-Sulem system (\ref{EQ}) under $2\pi$-periodic boundary condition.
-The disturbances are assumed as single-frequency waves $e^{i\xi x}$, $\xi\in\xZ$.
+The water jet will be described by the Zakharov-Craig-Sulem system (\ref{EQ}).
+The system is defined for either $x\in\xR$ (infinitely long case) or $x\in\xT$ ($2\pi$-periodic case).
+We shall write $\xG$ for the physical space, which is either $\xR$ or $\xT$; and $\DuG$ for the frequency space, which is either $\xR$ or $\xZ$, respectively.
 Let us linearize the system (\ref{EQ}) around the steady solution $(\eta,\psi)=(0,0)$.
 To find the linearization of $G[\eta]\psi$, we must start from the Laplace equation under the cylindrical coordinate $(r,x)$: